shuckster/solv-sh/README.md

 SUM:-2,-1        #= 24
 ```

-You can pass `solv.sh` an input that includes previously generated answers and
+You can pass `solv-sh` an input that includes previously generated answers and
 they will be stripped and recalculated.